sg-crest A Singapore Government Agency Website

 Resources

-Refer to Part VI of the Family Justice Courts Practice Directions for proceedings for the dissolution of marriage under Part X of Women’s Charter.
+For filings commenced before 1 October 2024, refer to Part VI of the Family Justice Courts Practice Directions 2015 for proceedings for the dissolution of marriage under Part 10 of the Women’s Charter.

 Share this page: